 Seatpost: The Connecting Tube

-The bicycle seatpost, in the bike’s anatomy, is also referred to as saddlepole, seatpin, saddle pin or the saddle pillar.
-It is basically a tube which connects the saddle to the bicycle’s frame.
-The seatpost can be made up of carbon fibre, aluminium or steel.
+The seat post can be made up of carbon fiber, aluminum or steel.
 Aluminium is the most common material used.
-The seatpost is inserted into the seat tube so as to attach it to the main frame of the bicycle.
-The seat tube’s top is squeezed with the help of a tightening ring so as to hold the seatpost in place.
+The seat post is inserted into the seat tube so as to attach it to the main frame of the bicycle.
+The seat tube’s top is then squeezed with the help of a tightening ring so as to hold it in place.
 This temporarily reduces its diameter.

-The size of the seatpost can easily be determined by measuring the post’s diameter.
-The amount that the seatpost extends out can basically be adjusted.
+The size of the seat can easily be determined by measuring the post’s diameter.
+The amount that the seat post extends out can basically be adjusted.
 You can find a mark that would indicate the maximum extension or the minimum insertion.

 Handlebars: Point of Contact #2